n44h/Cloe/README.md

 And thats it, you've set up a clean short alias to run Cloe.

-From now on, you can run your commands for Cloe like this:
+From now on, you can run your commands for Cloe like so:
 ```
 $ cloe join -n <meeting-name>
 ```